IDANIO/Alterrain/README.md

 [Node.js](https://nodejs.org/en/) - JavaScript runtime built on Chrome's V8 JavaScript engine.

-Download node.js at lesat 8.XX.X version.
+Download node.js, at least 8.XX.X version.
 (We are using 10.0.0).

 After install node.js on your computer.
-You can now type in your terminal to check node is working.
+You can now type in your terminal to check if node is working.

 ```
 node --version